 3. See all of your keyboard shortcuts

 Part of the value of a Chromebook is in the extras you get along with your purchase.
-When your buy a computer running Chrome OS you don't just get a computer — Google throws some freebies your way as well.
-After buying your Chromebook and getting logged in, be sure to head to the Chrome Goodies Page to pick up these offers:
+When you buy a computer running Chrome OS, you don't just get a computer — Google throws some freebies your way as well.
+After buying your Chromebook and getting logged in, be sure to head to the Chromebook Perks Page to pick up these offers:

 The offers expire 60 days after you first associate a Google account with your Chromebook, so make sure to use them before they run out.
-The Google Play Music All Access and Google Drive deals can only be used once on any given Google account, but the 12 free Gogo passes are on a per-device basis.
+They also change from time to time, but you'll always find some sweet freebies that are definitely worth grabbing!

 5. Use an SD card for extra storage